-Its been over 80 years, but the indoor market magic in Tooting has yet to lose its shimmer.
+It’s been over 80 years but London’s original indoor market, Tooting Market, has yet to lose its charm.

-Tooting Market is open seven days a week and is home to a variety of traders, but it’s the food scene that has taken off most recently.
+Tooting Market is open seven days a week and is home to a variety of traders, but it’s the food scene that has us coming back for more (and more).
 Here are some of the reasons you should come hungry…

 A Guide to Tooting Market

-We Brought Beer: This beer and homebrew general store may have only two fridges, but holds around 200 different canned beers, 3 keg lines for onsite and growler takeaway plus a collection of special bottles.
-As well as a small drinking space within the unit, there is also a communal area within the market where market-goers can enjoy drinks and have a boogie if thats the mood.
+This beer and homebrew general store may have only two fridges, but holds around 200 different canned beers, three keg lines for onsite and growler takeaway plus a collection of special bottles.
+As well as a small drinking space within the unit, there is also a communal area within the market where market-goers can enjoy drinks and have a boogie if they’re in the mood.

-Brickwood Coffee and Bread: is the answer to brunch in Tooting.
+It’s the answer to brunch in Tooting.
 The Australian themed cafe serves a mean coffee and toastie if you’re on the go.
-For more leisurely food-instagraming go for the toasted brioche with caramelised banana, strawberries and berry compote or the ‘Kumara’ with sweet potato, feta, poached egg, kale pesto and pumpkin seeds on toast.
+For more leisurely brunch go for the toasted brioche with caramelised banana, strawberries and berry compote or the ‘Kumara’ with sweet potato, feta, poached egg, kale pesto and pumpkin seeds on toast.

-Boom Bap Burger: Is it an indoor market without a burger and craft beer joint?
+Is it an indoor market without a burger and craft beer joint?
 So glad we don’t have to find out.
-Boom Bap Burger makes a splash with its 28 day aged Scottish beef compliments of HG Walter.
+Boom Bap Burger makes a splash with its 28-day aged Scottish beef compliments of HG Walter.
 You’ll find the restaurant ‘flippin’ meats and droppin’ beats’ in the heart of the market with an especially good ‘Drop it like its hot’ green chilli cheeseburger and ‘Notorious P.I.G’ with slow cooked pork (and thats on top of the beef).

-Mina Shop: This family-run Portuguese delicatessen, home to traditional Portuguese products, is home-away-from home for anyone missing their national cuisine.
-From Portuguese cheese; enchidos; cereals, drinks and a cafe, Mina Shop boasts a variety of fresh options.
+This family-run Portuguese delicatessen is a home-away-from home for anyone missing their national cuisine.
+From Portuguese cheese to enchidos, cereals, to drinks, Mina Shop boasts a variety of fresh options.

-Nearby to the market and worth a mention: Don’t miss Daddy Bao.
-This steamed-bun-paradise is Tooting’s newest member to the eclectic eateries club.
-The ever so light and fluffy buns come with fillings that range from slow braised Flock & Herd pork, pickles and peanut powder to beer marinated prawns, pickled mooli and spiced spring onion.
+This steamed-bun-paradise is a delectable addition to Tooting’s eclectic eateries club.
+The ever so light and fluffy buns come with fillings that range from slow braised pork, pickles and peanut powder to beer marinated prawns, pickled mooli and spiced spring onion.
 The restaurant also touts the most delicious home-made kimchi.
-Honest Burgers is our idea of the perfect quick bite due to its rosemary chips that can be held accountable for their crispiness.
-Monthly specials like The Cheese Truck with beef, bacon, deep-fried mozzarella, Old Winchester, chipotle jam, pickles and rocket make monthly visits a wise idea.